 (The Swahili phrase, actually translated as 'there isn't a problem', but many will know from the Lion King as 'No Worries' or 'Don't Worry, Be Happy').
 Here I lastly wanted to note some tips, not to use to get to sleep but for helping to get through the day and to increase your focus.

 Relaxation techniques such as deep breathing, meditation, yoga or using a mantra are a good for progressive muscle relaxation1 and increasing mindfulness.
 This is something you can do at a time that suits you, such as first thing in the morning or last thing as night.
-As an example, I will tend to do at least 15 minutes of Yoga before bed, for me this is a way of 'bringing my thoughts in' and coming back to myself after a busy day.
+As an example, I will try to do at least 15 minutes of Yoga before bed, for me this is a way of 'bringing my thoughts in' and coming back to myself after a busy day.

 I hope this article has been of use to you, if you'd like to know more there are numerous books, articles and sleep-help chatrooms out there for further information.
 As I started with a quote, I shall end with another that I hope helps those out there not just with insomnia, but with any problems you may have sleeping at night.